lena-kilian/lena-kilian.github.io/abm/index.md

 import time
 ```

-Thereafter, a generator function was defined, in which the agents, environment and visualisation are updated until there is a point in the environment which contains 0 units of grass.
+Thereafter, a generator function was defined, in which the agents, environment and visualisation are updated until there is a raster in the environment which contains 0 units of grass.
 Once this happens, `gen_function` will break the `update` loop.
 This function was then added to the animation as a measure of length (`frames`) of the animation.
 As the value assigned to `frames` must be numerical, the generator function was built in a way in which it adds one to variable `a` (here the number of frames), each time the smallest value within the environment is still greater than 0.

 ```
 def gen_function(b = [0]):